Please note, the enforcement program for invasive weeds operates between April 1 through to September 30.

 RDCO Bylaw

-Bylaw No. 179 requires property owners within Regional District of Central Okanagan electoral areas, the City of Kelowna, District of Lake Country and District of Peachland to prevent the growth of noxious weeds and tall grasses and to provide for the cutting or destruction of noxious weeds and tall grasses.
+Noxious Weed Control | Bylaw No. 1544 requires property owners within Electoral Areas East and West, the City of Kelowna, District of Lake Country and District of Peachland to prevent the growth of noxious weeds and tall grasses and to provide for the cutting or destruction of noxious weeds and tall grasses.
+The City of West Kelowna enforces their own Noxious Weed bylaw (See West Kelowna bylaw compliance page).

 - Invasive weeds and grasses must be cut down and mulched, or otherwise destroyed and removed.

 Common bugloss - can produce more than 900 seeds for each plant!
 Help get rid of Common bugloss before its deep purple to blue flowers turn to seed.
-See more at the Invasive Species Council website
+See more at the Invasive Species Council website.

 Common mullein or Great mullein - loves the sun and can stretch over two metres tall!
 You might find it growing in fields, along roadsides, even gravel pit areas.
-The OASISS website has great details and photos
+The OASISS website has great details and photos.

 Puncturevine - an insidious ground spreader that forms dense mats.
 Rubber tires, leather and skin can easily be punctured by its sharp, sometimes curving spines.
-Here's more from the OASISS website
+Here's more from the OASISS website.

 Wild mustard - is often seen growing wild in fields or grasslands.
 Its bright yellow flowers grow on thick stalks of up to one metre tall with stiff hairs near the base of the stem.
 See a photo and description on pg.
-71 of the BC Field Guide
+71 of the BC Field Guide.

 Western goatsbeard - also known as salsify, this is a tap-rooted biennial that also grows up to one metre, with long grass-like leaves and a stem that contains a milky juice.
 Its yellow flower turns into a large sized 'snowball' of bad seeds.
 Special thanks to the OASISS website for help identifying this invasive.